spotDL/spotify-downloader/Working Docs/codeGuidelines.md

 acronym for `gateway` is a bad choice because, it can't be pronounced, `gway` is comparatively better because it is pronounceable.
 Research shows that mnemonic names are more easily remembered and discussed.

 <br><br>

+## Functions

+- Function naming to follow the same guidelines as for [Variables](#Variables).

+- Avoid functions greater that 150 lines.
+Studies show that functions < 50
+lines and functions > 150 lines show greatest level of errors.

+<br><br>

+## Classes

+- Class naming to follow the same guidelines as for [Variables](#Variables).

+- Avoid classes greater than 400 lines.
+Incidence of error increases exponentially beyond 400 lines.

+<br><br>

+## Logging

+- Use different logging levels (CRITICAL, ERROR, WARNING, INFO) as follows:
+    - CRITICAL - Errors that can't or shouldn't be handled (like absence of write permission in the given location)
+    - ERROR - Errors that can are being handled (think, list out of range error)
+    - WARNING - Actions that should be done but can't (write song metadata can't be done because of media format)
+    - INFO - Overview of what is being done (messages like 'retrieved songs from spotify playlist')

+- The difference b/w ERROR and WARNING may not be very clear at first look.
+WARNING is more like INFO.
+INFO is what is being done, WARNING is like negative INFO logs (basically, what is not being done) while ERROR is what you'd find in a try-except block - an actual error that you have expected and handled.

+- Make minimal use of logging, logging is only to figure out what happened and what went wrong not every last detail to the extent of the value of some random variable.

+- Keep log messages below 80 characters, if its longer chances are that it has unnecessary details.

+- Don't use programming references or reference variables in your logging messages, the reader of the log may not necessarily know programing or know the functioning of spot-dl thoroughly enough to understand what your referring to.

+<br><br>